-Also, although the 2021 Conference will be virtual, there are still preparation and ongoing costs.
+The theme of the 2022 Conference is 'Taxing Wealth, Reducing Inequality' It is on Saturday 26th February and is being 'hosted' by the Literary and Philosophical Society of Newcastle upon Tyne.
+We expect the 2022 Conference will be predominantly remote and virtual.
+There are still preparation and ongoing costs.
 We are asking for a donation; the suggested amount is £20, however all smaller donations will help cover the costs.

-Please make sure you have updated your subscription, or make a do-nation! - by going to www.radstats.org.uk/membership/ where you can pay by cheque, standing order, PayPal - or by filling in your details on page 52.
+Please make sure you have updated your subscription, or make a donation! - by going to www.radstats.org.uk/membership/ where you can pay by cheque, standing order, PayPal - or by filling in your details on page 45.